amanrOnly/Movie_ticket_booking/README.md

 4. Install the dependencies: `pip install -r requirements.txt`
 5. Run the migrations: `python manage.py migrate`
 6. Start the server: `python manage.py runserver`
+7. Access the admin panel at 'http://localhost:8000/admin'
+8. If default Username and Password both "qwe" doesn't work, in bash run 'python manage.py createsuperuser' and create your own Username and Password.

 The application will be accessible at `http://localhost:8000/`

 The APIs follow a similar structure where an endpoint without a primary key supports GET and POST requests, while an endpoint with a primary key supports GET, PUT and DELETE requests.